eihror/ci-compress-image/README.md

 ## Don't use CI to create your projects?

-Use this composer library that i created, it's almost the same thing
+You can use this composer library that I've created, it's almost the same thing.

 * [Compress-image](https://github.com/eihror/compress-image)